Omega‑3 Rich Foods: Unlocking the Power of Essential Fatty Acids

 Portion Guide

-Wondering what 3 oz of salmon looks like?
+Wondering what 3 ounces of salmon looks like?
 Think of a deck of cards - that's your perfect portion!
-A 6 oz of salmon fillet gives you plenty of protein and healthy fats.
+A 6 ounce piece of salmon fillet gives you plenty of protein and healthy fats.
 Just remember to enjoy it in moderation, especially if you're watching your mercury intake.

 Remember: The key is to have fun while trying new foods.
 These omega-3-rich options can make every meal both healthy and delicious!